Manic Street Preachers – Futurology

 Ranging from the razor-sharply worded self-effacement bawled out against bleary power-pop in The Next Jet to Leave Moscow to Divine Youth, the complementary as opposed to competitive power-ballad duet with Welsh singer Georgia Ruth and Hawley, Futurology “can sure fill your void” (as is so aptly said in the uneasily meaningful Misguided Missile).

 Musically, the Manics are tight and deft, knock out some tensely skilful solos – Sex, Power, Love and Money revives a gorgeous guitar solo that some fans may recognise – and display a familiar devil-may-care attitude in terms of risk-taking that recalls their extravagant vow to sell 16 million records for Generation Terrorists.
 Lyrically, Futurology both amazes and appals in more or less equal measure: the combination of “recession” and “obsession”, gleefully rhymed and chanted to the bitter end in one track, isn’t exactly worthy of the vigorous satisfaction with which it’s delivered.
 But whether they consistently hit the mark or not, the Manics definitely always hit the spot.

-Mutineers was released on 7th July 2014, to order the album visit here.
+Mutineers was released on 7th July 2014.
+For further information or to order the album visit Manic Street Preachers’ website here.

 Watch the video for Walk Me To The Bridge here: